@import - Importing data

 @import parse;

-Example output from the @input parse
+Example generated by the @input parse

 command: